hamlet-io/docker-hamlet/README.md

-# Hamlet Docker Image
+# Hamlet Deploy Docker Image

-This repo contains the docker build process to create docker containers for the Hamlet Deployment Framework
+This repo contains the docker build process to create docker containers for the Hamlet Deploy application.

+For more information see https://docs.hamlet.io

 ## Image Variants